thanosan23/Online-Food-Retailer/README.md

 The below is an excerpt from an interview with a food producer and potential user of the app.
 What do you produce?

-I farm on 200acres in (wherever).
+I farm on 200 acres in (wherever).
 I produce mostly salad, lettuce and field scale veg for a local wholesaler.

 Tell me about how you sell food at the moment?